Fortnite Cardboard Box Locations and Best Hiding Spots: How to Hide in a Cardboard Box for 10 Seconds Guide | Attack of the Fanboy

 Where to Find Cardboard Boxes in Fortnite

-Although you can find cardboard boxes all over The Island in Fortnite as a chance spawn, I was able to find a few on Reckless Railways across multiple matches.
-The boxes will be showcased as equipable items instead of parts of the environment and can be found either in the ground or inside treasure chests.
+Although you can find cardboard boxes all over the island in Fortnite as a chance spawn, I was able to find a few on Reckless Railways across multiple matches.
+The boxes will be showcased as equipable items (or loot) instead of parts of the environment and can be found either in the ground or inside treasure chests.
 After you spot a cardboard box, you will be able to hide in it by simply equipping the item and then activating it.

 Best Fortnite Hiding Spots

-Note: - This article was updated on January 25th, 2024